vcuauhtemoc/NOAA-HUD/README.md

 User can input a zip code only, to retrieve their closest weather station.
 This also grabs a city/state location from the weather station.
 You might get a different city name than corresponds to the zip code, because the chosen weather station may be in close proximity, but in a different city.

-Once the user inputs a valid zip code, the program then retrieves forecast data and historical weather data from the National Weather Service, and again prompts the user, this time asking which weather parameters the user wants displayed on the graph.
+Once the user inputs a valid zip code, the program then retrieves forecast data and historical weather data from the National Weather Service, from two separate databases.
+After a lot of re-formatting and getting everything to work based on datetime indexes, two pandas databases are merged and fed to Matplotlib.
+The program again prompts the user, this time asking which weather parameters the user wants displayed on the graph.
 Any time indexes missing datapoints are dealt with using the DataFrame interpolate() method, which is a linear interpolation.

 ## Next steps:

 ### Refining the display:

-    - use savgol filter to smooth out data
-    - add a line to delineate the historical weather area and the forecast
-    - consider using CSS to beautify display.
+    - Fix overlapping weather attribute labels on graph

 ### Adding a current conditions section